GRF-Gaming/unified-player-stats/README.md

 **Backend**
 - [ ] Individual Player Statistics
-  - [x] Tracks the number of kills by each player (unique identifier).
+  - [x] Tracks the number of kills/deaths/FF by each player (unique identifier).
-  - [ ] Graphical representation of kill count over time.
+  - [ ] Hour based tracking of kills/deaths/FF – to be used for graphical representation.
   - [ ] Tracking of player name changes.
 - [ ] Game Server Statistics
   - [ ] Online players